FAQEUCyber Resilience Act

 The CRA turns on placement on the market of the individual product, not on the date the project started.
 The Commission FAQ makes this explicit by explaining that individual products first placed on the market on or after 11 December 2027 must comply, even if the product type or earlier units existed before then.

-Section 7
+Question 7

-Can a manufacturer continue placing non-CRA-compliant products on the market during the transition period before 11 December 2027?
+Can a manufacturer continue placing non-CRA-compliant products on the market during the Transition Period before 11 December 2027?

 Yes, subject to any other applicable Union legislation.